Breaking into your First Data Role as a non-analytics manager

 Research (ideal) job postings and figure out what (if any) skill gaps you have.

-Please see my blog with advice on how “Breaking in/Addressing gaps”
+Please see my blog with advice on how to "Breaking in and Address gaps"

 When interviewing, ask questions about your non-negotiables in (1)